[Note: This data is from 2018 – find the most current public relations salary data].

 The same applies to a corporation looking to add PR help in-house, or alternatively, doing a cost-benefit analysis of bringing on outside help from an agency.

 As such, the annual PRWeek salary survey provides good benchmarks.
-I’ve reviewed this salary survey and others, for many years including detailed looks at the 2016 and 2017 results.
+I’ve reviewed this salary survey and others, for many years including detailed looks at the 2016 and 2017 results (see the newest public relations salary data).
 The 2018 survey was based on responses of 1,053 communications professionals and here’s how the numbers stack up.

 1) Median PR salaries remain flat

 The median salary in the last 12 months came in at $95,000.
 This is more or less flat with the $91,000 median reported in 2017 and the $92,125 reported in 2016 (see caveats below).